Studio-Quatro/job-finder/docs/2-first_approach.md

 ## Preliminar views

 A first fast estimation is that is necessary build a CRUD for 12 resources.
-So, we need, at least, 48 views.
+So, we need at least 48 views.

 ## Team